pajuna/Ubuntu-LTS/awscli/README.md

-# awscli Ansibnle Role
+# awscli Ansible Role

 This role is used for installing the awscli tool via python-pip.
-It will then synlink the config dir/files into youir $HOME.
+It will then symlink the config dir/files into youir $HOME.